pixelatto/PixelattoWeb2020/_team/javi.md

 order: 1
 ---

-Javi has worked his ass since the beggining of Pixelatto to build a handsome independent game studio out of sweat, big pixels and passion.
+Javi has worked his ass since the beginning of Pixelatto to build a handsome independent game studio out of sweat, big pixels and passion.

 {: .is-hidden-mobile}
 **Special Moves:**